 Under South Carolina law, hospitals are responsible for giving unmarried parents the opportunity to legally establish paternity.
 Hospitals shall provide educational materials to the unmarried parents so they can make an informed decision about whether they should establish paternity.
-To establish paternity at the time of birth, parents must complete the Paternity Acknowledgment Affidavit.
-(See the APPENDICES for a copy of this form).
-The hospital's role is to ensure unmarried mothers and fathers have every opportunity to complete this form properly and to include the father's information on the child's birth certificate.
+To establish paternity at the time of birth, parents must complete a Voluntary Paternity Acknowledgment.
+(See the APPENDICES for a sample of this form) The hospital's role is to ensure unmarried mothers and fathers have every opportunity to complete this form properly and to include the father's information on the child's birth certificate.
 To fulfill this role, hospitals must:

-- Provide trained staff members to meet with unmarried parents; - Inform unmarried parents of their option to establish paternity through a voluntary process, prior to discharge, and provide an opportunity to speak with staff who are trained to explain the process and answer any questions the parents have; - Provide the parents with written information about paternity establishment, such as rights and responsibilities, legal consequences, and alternatives to signing a voluntary acknowledgment; - Show a video presentation discussing the paternity establishment process and their options; - Have staff available to help parents complete the Paternity Acknowledgment Affidavit and to notarize the parents' signatures; and - Enter information from Paternity Acknowledgment Affidavits into the electronic birth system, as well as sending the original signed and notarized Affidavits to the Vital Records Central Office within five (5) calendar days.
+- Provide trained staff members to meet with unmarried parents - Inform unmarried parents of their option to establish paternity through a voluntary process, prior to discharge, and provide an opportunity to speak with staff who are trained to explain the process and answer any questions the parents have - Provide the parents with written information about paternity establishment, such as rights and responsibilities, legal consequences, and alternatives to signing a voluntary acknowledgment - Show a video presentation discussing the paternity establishment process and their options - Have staff available to help parents complete a Voluntary Paternity Acknowledgment and to notarize the parents' signatures - Enter the required information into the electronic birth system to populate the Voluntary Paternity Acknowledgement and print document for notarizations and signatures.

-The Paternity Acknowledgment Affidavit collects much of the same information as the birth certificate.
-Consequently, hospital staff should process the Paternity Acknowledgment Affidavit along with the birth certificate and compare the two documents to ensure their accuracy.
+The Voluntary Paternity Acknowledgment collects much of the same information as the birth certificate.
+Consequently, hospital staff should process the Voluntary Paternity Acknowledgment along with the birth certificate and compare the two documents to ensure their accuracy.

-THE PATERNITY ACKNOWLEDGMENT PROCESS AT VITAL RECORDS OFFICES
+THE PATERNITY ACKNOWLEDGMENT PROCESS AT STATISTICS OFFICES

-After the birth information has been transmitted electronically to the Vital Records Central office via the EBC (Electronic Birth Certificate) system, parents who did not acknowledge paternity in the hospital must go a Regional Vital Records Office or Vital Records Central Office if they wish to acknowledge paternity using the Paternity Acknowledgment Affidavit.
-Regional Vital Records Offices are responsible for providing forms to parents, assisting parents in completing the forms, witnessing and notarizing the signing of the forms, and sending the forms to the Vital Records Central Office.
+After the birth information has been transmitted electronically to the Vital Statistics State Office via the EBC (Electronic Birth Certificate) system, parents who did not acknowledge paternity in the hospital must go to a Regional Vital Statistics Office or Vital Statistics Central Office if they wish to acknowledge paternity by completing a Voluntary Paternity Acknowledgment.
+Regional Vital Statistics Offices are responsible for providing forms to parents, assisting parents in completing the forms, witnessing, and notarizing the signing of the forms, and sending the forms to the Vital Statistics State Office.

-The Regional Vital Records Office must check the child's birth certificate to ensure that no other man is listed as the father.
+The Regional Vital Statistics Office must check the child's birth certificate to ensure that no other man is listed as the father.
 If another man is listed, they should refer the parents to an attorney or DSS for assistance.